Lots of Christmas cheer at fundraising fayres

-At the Christmas fayre, there were stalls selling craft gifts and handmade cards, while singer Phil Smith and the same young English ballroom dancing champions provided entertainment.
+Wickmeads care home in Tuckton raised a total of £297.90 on Saturday thanks to the relatives and visitors who came along.
+There were stalls selling craft gifts and handmade cards, while singer Phil Smith and the same young English ballroom dancing champions provided entertainment.
 There were also flowers for sale, donated by Sainsbury’s Christchurch, and an amazing raffle with gifts provided by relatives, staff, Boots in Christchurch and local stores in Southbourne.

 Alexandra House care home also enjoyed a visit from Santa, who had opened his grotto in the Parkstone home, while decorations and gifts made by residents were sold on the stalls.
-Their total raised is still being counted.